-Symptoms are known as clinical presentations People with MPS I Hurler often begin to show signs and symptoms of MPS I Hurler during early childhood.
-These include changes to the physical appearance as well as developing problems with the cardiovascular and respiratory systems.
-MPS I Hurler can cause intellectual disabilities.
+Symptoms are known as clinical presentations It is important to note that people affected by MPS I Hurler-Scheie may not experience all the symptoms.
+Where symptoms are present, they vary in severity from one person to another.
+People with MPS I Hurler-Scheie often begin to show signs and symptoms during early childhood.
+These include changes to the physical appearance as well as developing other clinical features in the cardiovascular and respiratory systems.
 Skeletal symptoms are usually among the first symptoms to develop and are broadly split into the spinal region and other joints in the body.

-Spine and neck 🖉

-Spinal involvement is common and spine abnormalities can include weakness in the neck and skeletal deformities.

-Development and symptoms

-The cervical spine (neck region) is often very underdeveloped, making the neck unstable and putting the spinal cord at risk.
-Where the spinal cord is compressed or squeezed, there may be a gradual worsening of nerve damage if left untreated.

-This can lead to

-- A gradual loss of power in arms and legs

-- Unsteady gait

-- Problems with urinary function

-- Lower back pain

-- Paralysis and even death in extreme cases

-The bones of the spinal column (vertebrae) may be poorly formed and may not stably rest on top of each other.
-This can lead to short stature and curvature of the spine.

-- Scoliosis when the spine curves to one side

-- Kyphosis a hump on the upper back

-- Kyphoscoliosis a mixture of both scoliosis and kyphosis

-The breastbone continues to grow normally but, as it is joined to the spine, it is forced to buckle outwards in a rounded curve and the chest appears bell-shaped.

-Testing and management

-Magnetic resonance imaging (MRI) or x-rays are performed to monitor the development and progress of the disease.
+MPS I Hurler-Scheie is unlikely to affect intelligence Spine and neck 📀 Spinal involvement is common and spine abnormalities can include weakness in the neck and skeletal deformities.
+Development and symptoms The cervical vertebrae are the bones in the neck The cervical spine (neck region) is often very underdeveloped, making the neck unstable and putting the spinal cord at risk.
+Where the spinal cord is compressed or squeezed, there may be gradual worsening of nerve damage if left untreated.
+This can lead to - A gradual loss of power in arms and legs - Unsteady gait - Problems with urinary function - Lower back pain - Paralysis and even death in extreme cases The bones of the spinal column (vertebrae) may be poorly formed and may not stably rest on top of each other.
+This can lead to short stature and curvature of the spine. - Scoliosis when the spine curves to one side - Kyphosis a hump on the upper back - Kyphoscoliosis a mixture of both scoliosis and kyphosis The breastbone continues to grow normally but, as it is joined to the spine, it is forced to buckle outwards in a rounded curve and the chest appears bell-shaped.
+Testing and management Magnetic resonance imaging (MRI) or x-rays are performed to monitor the development and progress of the disease.
 Cervical fusion surgery can be performed under the review and management of neurosurgeons.
 Skeletal involvement is progressive and typically requires multiple orthopaedic interventions to prevent malformations and to improve function.
-A bell-shaped chest reduces breathing capacity, making it difficult to cope well with chest infections

-A cervical fusion means fusing some bones of the spine to prevent possible damage to the spinal cord
+A bell-shaped chest reduces breathing capacity making it difficult to cope well with chest infections A cervical fusion means fusing some bones of the spine to prevent possible damage to the spinal cord People with MPS I Hurler-Scheie often have an abnormal way of walking (gait), standing and walking with their knees and hips flexed

+Joints 🖉

-People with MPS I Hurler often have an abnormal way of walking (gait), standing and walking with their knees and hips flexed Joints 🖉 Joint stiffness leads to limited movement in many areas of the body, including the shoulders, arms, hips and knees, and can sometimes cause aches and pain.
+Joint stiffness leads to limited movement in many areas of the body including the shoulders, arms, hips and knees and can sometimes cause aches and pain.
 Movement throughout the body is affected and increased muscle weakness compromises mobility.
-Some people with MPS I Hurler may need to use walking aids or may become wheelchair-bound by adolescence.
-Symptoms Physical issues with the joints are most prevalent and are often seen before diagnosis.
+Some people with MPS I Hurler-Scheie may need to use walking aids or may become wheelchair-bound by adolescence.

+Symptoms

+Chest deformities

+the toes curved under

+Physical issues with the joints are most prevalent and are often seen before diagnosis.
 This diagram shows the areas of the body where the joints are affected.